cards-against-humanity/cards-api/README.md

 ## How to use it

+### Building the Docker Image

-The project contains all configuration necessary to build a docker image by simply pulling the repo, opening up the main project folder in the command line, and running ```docker build .```
+All dependencies, including Java and Maven, are handled within docker build stages.
+All that is needed is the source code and docker itself.
+To build it, simply pull the repo, navigate to the main project folder in the command line, and run ```docker build .```

 ### Settings